wp-plugins/video-merchant/readme.txt

 6. Customer receipt and download page after payment is completed.

 == Changelog ==
+= 5.0.4 =
+* Fixed table column lengths.
+* Fixed issue with tables not being created properly on some 32-bit webservers.
+* Added table check for multi-site support.

 = 5.0.3 =
 * Fixed bug that prevented new playlist or other fields being saved due to current_timestamp returning float instead of integer on some webservers.
 * Removed no cache variable from frontend player to allow caching of player by third party cache plugins like wp super cache.